-Each drive line (X or Y) is connected to the array through diodes on the top diode board or the bottom diode board (Figure 2-5).
-These diodes are part of the gate and selection system described under "X/Y Drive System" in this chapter.
+Each drive line (X or Y) is connected to the array through diodes located on the top diode board or the bottom diode board (Figure 2-5).
+These diodes are part of the gate and selection system described in another section.